Azure/azure-service-operator/docs/hugo/content/design/secrets.md

 ### Input secrets

-1. `SecretRef` implementation.
+1. `SecretReference` implementation.
 2. Code generator changes to detect `format: password` or `x-ms-secret` and transform properties appropriately.
 3. Reflector library to generically crawl resources and find secret refs.
-4. `SecretReader` library to get secrets from a collection of `SecretRef`'s.
+4. `SecretReader` library to get secrets from a collection of `SecretReference`'s.
 This should be expandable to support KeyVault secret refs in the future if we decide to add them.
 Should probably look something like this.
 Note that this  related to the `SecretWriter` below in the [output secrets](#output-secrets) section:
     ```go
     // TODO: these strings may need to be []byte
-    // Note: these interfaces are acting on collections only so that they can be more efficient, as multiple SecretRef's or secret values may be read from or written to
+    // Note: these interfaces are acting on collections only so that they can be more efficient, as multiple SecretReference's or secret values may be read from or written to
     // a single secret.

     type SecretReader interface {
-        GetSecrets(ctx context.Context, refs []SecretRef) (map[SecretRef]string, error)
+        GetSecrets(ctx context.Context, refs []SecretReference) (map[SecretReference]string, error)
     }
     ```
 5. ARM conversion changes to take a `ResolvedSecrets` parameter in addition to the `ResolvedReferences` it takes now.